 People now started to cross the Mediterranean and further north from Turkey they moved into the Balkans.
 Most likely they followed traders who had already at earlier occasions ventured into these regions.
 The farmers who followed started to clear patches of forest and colonised these new densely forested lands – occupied by hunter gathers – they were seen as dangerous places were you easily could get lost.
 Isolated farming communities started to emerge along the rivers.
 This started a process of migration of people and ideas further into western Europe.

-The new immigrant faced many obstacles, technologies that were developed in the Middle East did not work in these new lands. the climate was colder which had its effect on the needs for warmer houses, and clothing.
-Plants that grew ‘at home’ did not florish in these different climates, they had to learn to work with the seasons.
+The new immigrants faced many obstacles, technologies that were developed in the Middle East did not work in these new lands. the climate was colder which had its effect on the needs for warmer houses, and clothing.
+Plants that grew ‘at home’ did not flourish in these different climates, they had to learn to work with the seasons.
 With an abundance of wood, houses were now made out of timber and the famous European long house started to make its entrance.

 By 5,000 BCE agriculture had reached Greece and had spread into Balkans along the river the Danube.
 By 4,000BCE it had reached the Rhineland.
 It also spread along the Mediterranean and reached Spain and France around the same time.